wincent/wincent/fig/README.md

 1. **2011-2015**: I [created a `bootstrap.rb` script](https://github.com/wincent/wincent/commit/e29b2818c487529eb4e7662a23df56445b448fe3) ([final version here](https://github.com/wincent/wincent/blob/94fb4d50243b97cd0c92a5691ac430353a5299a0/bootstrap.rb)) for performing set-up.
 1. **2015**: I [briefly experimented](https://github.com/wincent/wincent/commit/4efdb1f97685bf735b068835adced059cd721096) with using a `Makefile` ([final version here](https://github.com/wincent/wincent/blob/01b37a546b92f60e659a8153067353d58805a009/Makefile)).
 1. **2015-2020**: I [switched to Ansible](https://github.com/wincent/wincent/commit/375f27a6ea6fdd78fcf6614d3af5335da7a9f5ef) (completing the transition in [cd98e9aaab](https://github.com/wincent/wincent/commit/cd98e9aaab82b1983aeab839d4f28260d6e19919)).
-1. **2020-present**: I started [feeling misgivings about the size of the dependency graph](https://github.com/wincent/wincent/issues/82) and in truth I was probably using less than 1% of Ansible's functionality, so moved to the current set-up, which is described below.
+1. **2020-present**: I started [feeling misgivings about the size of the dependency graph](https://github.com/wincent/wincent/issues/82) and in truth I was probably using less than 1% of Ansible's functionality, so moved to the current set-up, which is described in this file.
+A representative "final state" of the Ansible-powered implementation can be seen [here](https://github.com/wincent/wincent/tree/9a491bd2937fcd81f91115de8c61a75fe78e7c88).

 The goal was to replace Ansible with some handmade scripts using the smallest dependency graph possible.
-I original [tried](https://github.com/wincent/wincent/commit/8809a1681cfd8fd02eb40113d2485d7cadc10e4c) out [Deno](https://deno.land/) because that would enable me to use TypeScript with no dependencies outside of Deno itself, however I [gave up on that](https://github.com/wincent/wincent/commit/a213ddf69d3213882808b5c5ff0e000bcd83fe98) when I saw that editor integration was still very nascent.
+I originally [tried](https://github.com/wincent/wincent/commit/8809a1681cfd8fd02eb40113d2485d7cadc10e4c) out [Deno](https://deno.land/) because that would enable me to use TypeScript with no dependencies outside of Deno itself, however I [gave up on that](https://github.com/wincent/wincent/commit/a213ddf69d3213882808b5c5ff0e000bcd83fe98) when I saw that editor integration was still very nascent.
 So I went with the following:

 -   [n](https://github.com/tj/n) ([as a submodule](https://github.com/wincent/wincent/tree/master/vendor)) and some [hand-rolled Bash scripts](https://github.com/wincent/wincent/tree/master/bin) to replace [virtualenv](https://virtualenv.pypa.io/) and friends ([Python](https://www.python.org/), [pip](https://pypi.org/project/pip/)).
 -   [Yarn](https://github.com/yarnpkg/yarn/) ([vendored](https://github.com/wincent/wincent/commit/26adf86d4c742390537be4dc1572f93a97bc3e68)) to install [TypeScript](https://www.typescriptlang.org/).